drlsn/auctions/README.md

 # Auctions API

-&nbsp;&nbsp;&nbsp;&nbsp; Auction service which goal is to serve in an internal network of a distributed system.
+&nbsp;&nbsp;&nbsp;&nbsp; Auctions API which original purpose was to serve as an internal service of distributed system for a potential game system for trading items between players.

 ### Technologies